-It is estimated that approximately one in two males and one in three females will have a diagnosis of cancer during their lifetime and currently there are between 25.5-240.4/100,000 mortalities due to neoplasm in Latin America and the Caribbean.
-Significant morbidity and mortality from cancer of the lung, colon and rectum, female breast, cervix, oral cavity and pharynx, and multiple other cancers can be reduced through known interventions.

-Cancer is not a single disease, but rather numerous diseases with different causes, risks, and potential interventions and interpretation of increases or decreases in cancer mortality can only be made by examination of the specific crude mortality rates of every type of cancer.
+Significance and rational It is estimated that approximately one in two males and one in three females will have a diagnosis of cancer during their lifetime and currently there are between 25.5-240.4/100,000 mortalities due to neoplasm in Latin America and the Caribbean.
+3 Significant morbidity and mortality from cancer of the lung, colon and rectum, female breast, cervix, oral cavity and pharynx, and multiple other cancers can be reduced through known interventions.
+Characteristics of indicator and data sources Cancer is not a single disease, but rather numerous diseases with different causes, risks, and potential interventions and interpretation of increases or decreases in cancer mortality can only be made by examination of the specific crude mortality rates of every type of cancer.
 Age-standardized mortality rates can be used to compare the mortality rates of countries without being affected by the difference in age distributions from country to country.
 Without using this standardization, it would be unclear if differing mortality rates were due to differences in age distribution or as a result of other factors.
 The use of a standard population is needed and for this purpose, the WHO World Standard Population will be used.
 Another indicator that can be computed and provides information on premature mortality for a specific cause is Potential Years of Life Lost (PYLL).

-&lt;sup>1 Ferlay J. et al. GLOBOCAN 2002: Cancer incidence, mortality and prevalence worldwide.
+3 Ferlay J. et al. GLOBOCAN 2002: Cancer incidence, mortality and prevalence worldwide.
 IARC CancerBase No. 5, Version 2.0.
-Lyon, France: IARCPress; 2004
+IARCPress.
+Lyon 2004